CristianHGitHub/Group-Project-InCollege/README.md

 3. Match expected output exactly to program prompts and messages
 4. Test both success scenarios and validation/error cases
 5. Run tests frequently during development to catch regressions

+### Exporting Test Inputs/Outputs

+- Use the `--export` flag to write each test case's raw input and actual output to the project root under `export/`.
+- File layout:
+  - `export/input/<testfile-stem>-<case-number>.txt`
+  - `export/output/<testfile-stem>-<case-number>.txt`
+- The `<testfile-stem>` is the test file name without the `.txt` extension, and `<case-number>` is the 1-based index within that file.
+- To export for all test files in `tests/`, run (note the quotes to avoid shell glob expansion):
+  - `python3 tools/test_runner.py --export "*"`
+- Running export multiple times overwrites existing files of the same name.